 Long-range perception is paramount to safe driving, but sensitivity alone is a misleading metric if the data doesn’t lead to accurate detection – what we call ‘effective range’.
-While many LiDAR makers tout impressive specifications for their maximum range, flawed pointcloud data can render those numbers useless.
 Our Spectrum-Scan™ system combines improvements in sensitivity, resolution, beam divergence, accuracy and precision to ensure you can classify even small objects at maximum range.

-Traditional LiDAR systems are vulnerable to interference from external light sources, in particular other LiDAR sensors – a major obstacle to safely putting autonomous vehicles on the road.
-But the Spectrum-Scan™ platform is the first LiDAR with a unique built-in immunity to all interference.
+Traditional LiDAR systems are vulnerable to interference from external light sources, in particular other LiDAR sensors, a major obstacle to safely putting autonomous vehicles on the road.
+The Spectrum-Scan™ platform is the first LiDAR with a unique built-in immunity to all interference.
 A signal would have to match the exact timing, angle, wavelength and encoding to interfere with our system.
 This multi-layered protection means no more blind spots in perception and enhanced safety that’s ready for tomorrow’s sensor-filled world.

 Blurring is inherent to mechanical scanning LiDAR systems due to the rapid movement of mirrors or lasers as they scan in the fast axis – much like how shaking a camera leads to a blurry photograph.
 At 200m away pointcloud blur can cause objects to become undetectable.
 Spectrum-Scan™ technology solves blurring by scanning with wavelength-tunable lasers that instantaneously hop from point to point, without inertia.
-This results in a blur-free pointcloud and more reliable information, unlike traditional systems which are stuck with imperfect data.
+This results in a blur-free pointcloud and more reliable information.

 To create the Spectrum-Scan™ sensor we started from scratch, building our system around refractive optics – refracting light through a prism to scan in one axis at more than a million times per second with no-moving-parts.
 This allowed us to remove the most expensive, bulky and failure prone components of any LiDAR system – mechanical scanning in the fast axis.
 By taking a fundamentally different approach to analyzing the environment we’ve created a platform with unmatched reliability and longevity.

 Our core innovation of solid-state scanning in the fast axis, using only a laser and a prism, means we’re a generation ahead in terms of performance and reliability.
-By removing the mechanical components most prone to failure, our sensors easily exceed the stringent automotive requirements for shock resistance and longevity – lasting over 20 times the standard 10,000-hour lifespan.
-With the Spectrum-Scan™ platform, we’ve designed a robust and reliable system that requires less maintenance and is ready for commercial manufacturing at scale.
+By removing the mechanical components most prone to failure, our sensors easily exceed the stringent automotive requirements for shock resistance and longevity.

 By taking a radically different approach to scanning we’ve achieved breakthroughs in performance and precision.
-To overcome the inherent flaws of other methods and meet our benchmarks, other LiDAR makers will have to completely rethink their solutions.
-Because we’ve solved the fundamental challenges of LiDAR scanning, our core technology won’t need to change.
-So we have a clear roadmap to fit our sensor onto a single chip, unlock the benefits of semiconductor manufacturing, miniaturize our product and lower the overall cost to meet automotive requirements.
+We have a clear roadmap to fit our sensor onto a single chip, unlock the benefits of semiconductor manufacturing, miniaturize our product and lower the overall cost to meet automotive requirements.